South Korea fines Google $32 million for blocking games on competing platforms - ExBulletin

 ($1 = 1,320.4200 won)

-Reported by Hyunsu Yim and Heekyong Yang.Edited by Kenneth Maxwell and Christian Schmolinger
+(Reporting by Hyunsu Yim and Heekyong Yang; Editing by Kenneth Maxwell and Christian Schmollinger)

 |